zhaoyul/gravity_dam/README.md

 This model serves as a fundamental example for structural analysis in civil engineering and provides a foundation for more advanced simulations, such as those involving material nonlinearity, seismic loads, or fluid-structure interaction.

+An additional three-dimensional example is available in `input_3d.i`, which uses the extruded mesh `gravity_dam_3d.msh`.
+This model follows the same physics as the 2D case but includes a displacement component in the out-of-plane direction.

 ---

 ## 项目目标与验证说明